lindsaykwardell/hlc-nuxt/content/pages/about.md

 title: About
 description: About Healthy Living Community
 template: StandardTemplate
-order: 0
+order: "0"

 ---
 <section>

-# Healthy Living Community
+# Healthy Living Community is GREAT

 ### Together we can grow optimal health